laminlabs/lamin-docs/modules.md

 # Modules

-Lamin is currently Python only but might include other languages in the future.
+- Lamin's high-level API is currently Python only but might include other languages in the future.
+- On a lower level, data is stored in SQL databases and otherwise language-independent storage formats.

 ## LaminDB

-[LaminDB](https://lamin.ai/docs/db) provides the core API.
+[LaminDB](https://lamin.ai/docs) provides the core API.

 ## Standalone modules